 women and babies die due to complications in pregnancy, childbirth and in the first month of life

-percent reduction of maternal and newborn mortality and intrapartum stillbirths in facilities is goal of network
+percent reduction of maternal and newborn mortality and intrapartum stillbirths in facilities – the network’s target

 What can be done?

 In response to this imperative, nine countries – Bangladesh, Côte d’Ivoire, Ethiopia, Ghana, India, Malawi, Nigeria, Tanzania, and Uganda- are leading the Network for Improving Quality of Care for Maternal, Newborn and Child Health (Quality of Care Network), launched in February 2017, to ensure that every pregnant woman and newborn receives good quality care throughout pregnancy, childbirth and the postnatal period.
 It addresses quality of care both in the way it is delivered by health workers, and experienced by patients, with the ambitious goal to halve maternal and newborn deaths and stillbirths in health facilities within five years in the participating countries and to improve the experience of care.